The strategic partnership of man and his horse

 Anthony’s book contains a massive amount of evidence obtained from archaeology, comparative linguistics, anthropology and geography, including 24 pages of notes on the sources used in each chapter and 38 pages of references.
 He also took the painstaking job of cross-referencing a variety of sources to compile the tables and to prepare the illustrations he used to build his case.
 The illustrations include all sorts of maps, diagrams of excavation sites and settlements, ceramics, tools etc. One illustration I found interesting and gruesome compares the maces (large hammers used to crack heads of cattle) of Old Europe, Suvorovo Danube and Transylvania and the Pontic-Caspian steppes.

 The big picture that Anthony so well manages to deliver includes the notion that archaeology is not just bones and fragments of objects.
 There are the thousands of old inscriptions in ceramic fragments which archaeological linguists must decipher, catalogue and compare.
-Dead languages are reconstructed by contrasting preserved scripts with living ‘fossils’ of live languages – recognised through their irregular forms.
+Dead languages are reconstructed by contrasting preserved scripts with living ‘fossils’ of live languages – recognized through their irregular forms.
 As Anthony explains, the process of discovery of the homeland of Proto-Indo-European started by seeking the earliest phase of Indo-European, that is, the oldest of the Indo-European languages.
 It is a complex process that involves examining the ancient vocabularies preserved in the archaeological record or reconstructed by some indirect means.

 The oldest branch of Indo-European was Anatolian, from which stems three branches: Hittite, Luwian and Palaic, all of which extinct.
 Of these the best known is Hittite, which was spoken by the Hittite Empire.
 Central Anatolia, a region that comprises Kayseri, in modern Turkey, was occupied by the Hittites as early as 1900 BCE, although the Hittite empire there was created later, between 1650 and 1600 BCE.
 The dating of Proto-Anatolian was estimated at 3,400 BCA, based on the date when Luwian and Hittite would have separated.
 The next question was when did the root of the Anatolian branch separated from the rest of Proto-Indo-European.

 In the ‘Old Europe’ that existed before the arrival of the Indo-Europeans, there were farming communities in the Danube valley which were “technologically advanced and aesthetically sophisticated”.
 In the Eurasian steppes just north of the Black Sea, lived a culture of Neolithic pioneer herders that arrived there at around 5,800 BCE and whose cattle could have originated from the Danube valley, through the Caucasus Mountains.
 The harsh environment of the Eurasian steppes “laid the foundation for the kinds of power politics and rituals that defined early Proto-Indo-European culture”.
-Their social organisation gradually became more complex and their culture prospered.
+Their social organization gradually became more complex and their culture prospered.
 They could convert grass, make textiles, tents and clothing and how to produce yogurt and cheese.
 They even composed poetry and valued it as a currency.
 In contrast to them, on the East side of the Urals, which had been cut off from the West side by the large sea that appeared after the last Ice Age, lived a much more primitive human society whose inhabitants rejected the domestication of cattle and remained foragers for the next few thousands of years.
-Both societies West and East of the Urals remained separated from the civilised world for thousands of years, until the society on the West acquired the habit of horseback ridding and created a corridor connecting themselves to the other civilizations.
+Both societies West and East of the Urals remained separated from the civilized world for thousands of years, until the society on the West acquired the habit of horseback ridding and created a corridor connecting themselves to the other civilizations.

 Anthony’s account describes the construction of maps of the various regions of the ancient world showing where there were horses and carts, from bones (especially teeth) and wheel parts preserved in the archaeological record.
 After the peoples who lived west of the Urals developed the habit of horseback ridding, sometime before 4,200 BCE, a corridor of transcontinental communication was created putting an end to their isolation from the civilised world.